JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/La_verdadera_religion.md

 It seems inconceivable that, in the 21st century, evolutionary religions have not been completely replaced by the religion of personal experience.
 That there are still people who believe that “their” God wants them to dress a certain way or that they must blindly believe what a supposedly “holy” book says.

-More or less related to this, there is a fact that is narrated in document 132 of the Book, “The Stay in Rome”:
+More or less related to this, there is a fact that is narrated in paper 132 of the Book, “The Stay in Rome”:

 > _Jesus, Gonod, and Ganid made five trips away from Rome to points of interest in the surrounding territory.
 On their visit to the northern Italian lakes Jesus had the long talk with Ganid concerning the impossibility of teaching a man about God if the man does not desire to know God.
 They had casually met a thoughtless pagan while on their journey up to the lakes, and Ganid was surprised that Jesus did not follow out his usual practice of enlisting the man in conversation which would naturally lead up to the discussion of spiritual questions.
 When Ganid asked his teacher why he evinced so little interest in this pagan, Jesus answered:_
 >